martenainult/HW-Audio-Embeddings-API/README.md

 ## Usage

 There are already some test files prepared, but you are welcome to test and break the site :)

+PS!
+Don't be shocked to see an empty database after tests as the last step is testing deletion requests.